mlengineershub/dagster_qa_extractor/README.md

 ## 📌 Project Overview

-This repository contains the code that **automatically extracts structured Q&A pairs** from well-known books in **Generative AI, NLP, ML, Mathematics for ML, and ML System Design**.
-The extracted data is then used to build **a high-quality interview question dataset**.
+This repository contains code that **automatically extracts structured Q&A pairs** from technical content.
+The extracted data is used to build **a high-quality interview question dataset**.

-This is a **perfect use case for LLMs** since they excel at **understanding, summarizing, and reformatting text** into structured formats like Q&A. Instead of manually curating interview questions, we leverage **locally deployed LLMs (DeepSeek-R1, LLaMA 3.2)** to **transform raw book content into well-structured interview-style questions and answers.**
+This is a **perfect use case for LLMs** since they excel at **understanding, summarizing, and reformatting text** into structured formats like Q&A. We leverage **locally deployed LLMs (LLaMA 3.2:3b)** to **transform raw content into well-structured interview-style questions and answers.**

-🔗 **The extracted dataset is available here:** [nlp-math-interview-qa](https://huggingface.co/datasets/Azzedde/nlp-math-interview-qa)

 ---